trminh0711/trminh0711.github.io/_pages/about.md

 Just before the exchange, I have dedicated a great of my time in Professor [Stephane Deny](https://sites.google.com/view/stephanedeny/home){:target="_blank"}'s BRAIN Lab.
 For more than 1 year as a Research Assistant, I have been researching about self-supervised learning and Invariant representation.
 Along with that I conducted Bachelor Thesis in Scene Representation with Professor [Alexander Ilin](https://users.aalto.fi/~alexilin/){:target="_blank"}, and TA-ed in advanced courses, e.g. hosting parts of lecture with Professor [Nitin Sawhney](https://www.aalto.fi/en/people/nitin-sawhney){:target="_blank"}, while still achieving great academic performance.

-Originally I come from Hanoi, Vietnam 🇻🇳 (I love Pho).
+Originally I come from Hanoi, Vietnam 🇻🇳 (I love Phở).
 There, I studied at [HNUE High School for Gifted Students](https://chuyensp.edu.vn/){:target="_blank"}, while developed  my passion in photograph 📸.
 Check [Portfolio](portfolio.html){: .btn } for my gorgeous photos 🏞️.

 Research Exprience
 ======